xpack/web-jekyll/pages/dev-tools/openocd/install.md

 {% capture macos %}
 ### Download

-The macOS version of **xPack OpenOCD** is packed as a TGZ archive.
+The macOS version of **xPack OpenOCD** is packed as a .tar.gz archive.
 Download the latest version named like:

 - `xpack-openocd-0.10.0-13-darwin-x64.tgz`

 ### Unpack